Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - When completed, navigate back to the resource group blade and select the ***healthcareadla*** Data Lake Account.
   - In the Overview Panel on the left, scroll down to the GETTING STARTED section, locate and click on 'Sample Scripts'.
   - In the Sample Scripts blade, click on Install U-SQL Extensions to install U-SQL Extensions to your account.
-  - This is an important step to enable R (and python) extensions to work with ADLA.
+  - This step will enable R (and python) extensions to work with ADLA.

 <a name="azuredf"></a>
 ## Create Azure Data Factory
   Azure Data Factory (ADF) is a cloud-based data integration service that automates the movement and transformation of data and other steps necessary to convert raw stream data to useful insights.
 Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines).
 A pipeline is a logical grouping of activities that together perform a task.
 The activities in a pipeline define actions to perform on your data.
-In this data factory we have only one pipeline.
-The compute service we will be using for data transformation in this ADF is Data Lake Analytics.
-In our pipeline we have essentially four activities.
+In this data factory we have only one pipeline with four different activities.
+The compute service we will be using for data transformation in this Data Factory is Data Lake Analytics.

 ### Azure Data Factory - get started